 Save the query, it now looks like this:

-Note: Unsupported characters and spaces will be automatically removed while you write down Aliases for objects or fields.
+Note: Unsupported characters and spaces will be automatically removed while you write down Aliases for Objects or fields.

 Supported characters are the Latin letters in upper and lower cases and digits from 0 to 9 are included.